NVIDIA/aistore/docs/cli/cluster.md

 Notice that:

 * user can assign an arbitrary name (aka alias) to a given remote cluster
-* the remote cluster does *not* have to be online at attachment time; offline or currently not reachable clusters are shown as follows:
+* the remote cluster does *not* have to be online at attachment time; offline or currently unreachable clusters are shown as follows:

 ```console
 $ ais show remote-cluster